werdelesmarcio/iPyScan/README.md

 ## 🌐 Licença

-Distribuído sob a licença MIT.
+Distribuído sob a licença GLP.
 Veja `LICENSE` para mais informações.

 ---